idrsolutions/buildvu-python-client/README.rst

 BuildVu Python Client
 =====================

-The Buildvu Python Client is the Python API for IDRsolutions’ `BuildVu Microservice Example`_.
+Convert PDF to HTML5 or SVG with Python, using the BuildVu Python Client to interact with IDRsolutions' `BuildVu Microservice Example`_.

-It functions as an easy to use, plug and play library that lets you use `BuildVu`_ from Python.
+The BuildVu Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running `BuildVu`_ as an online service.

 --------------